Browse by . . .

 Binocular vision

 Cuts are, after all, the language of film editing, and Marclay's are strangely seamless between faces, between parallel plots, between different eras, or between color and black and white.
 Time here may not stand still, but space and place do.
 And then evening arrives, darkness falls, and our fears come out.
-Conversely, one becomes away of Marclay's departures from real time, even fictive real time, as he compresses or extends the moment to make the quotes work.
-If enough movies hang on the seconds before midnight, he will just have to return to that moment a dozen times and then catch up.
+Conversely, one becomes aware of Marclay's departures from real time, including narrative time, as he compresses or extends the moment to make the quotes work.
+If enough movies hang onto the seconds before midnight, he will just have to return to that moment a few times to catch up.
 Time is on his side.

 Leslie Thornton calls her latest videos "Binocular," but she has a singular vision.
 She has pursued wildlife globally, although often with the convenience of zoos in California and Florida.
 She gets up close to creatures, as individuals but also in their habitats, from a slim branch to a bed of leaves.
 The result is a kind of textbook in animal behavior, except that it moves.
 Indeed, much of its fascination lies in how slowly and surely it moves.